Infosys/data-rapid/README.md

 **Generate realistic huge data-sets within seconds**

-Why Data Rapid? â€“ We all have been working on different POC&#39;s (Proof of concept) and for every scenario we require huge data sets.
+Why Data Rapid? – We all have been working on different POC&#39;s (Proof of concept) and for every scenario we require huge data sets.
 In many cases we do not get the data from the customer and then we have to generate the data ourselves.
 In such a case it becomes difficult to create data manually.
 In such situations the data rapid comes in handy which enables us to generate huge datasets in a very short span of time.

 **Infosys Data Rapid Features**